2022 Mustang ColorsLast Updated June 13, 2023 | Meghan Drummond

 There are seven new colors for the 2022 Mustang.
 Most years see three, maybe four new colors.
 So, this year represents a huge shift.
 Here are all of the colors that are debuting, returning, and retiring.
-We’ll be updating regularly as we get better pictures for the new colors, and including more information on the 2022 Mustang as it becomes available.
+Whether you just want to know what colors will be available, or you're looking to apply touch-up paint, We’ll keep your updated on all the information on the 2022 Mustang as it becomes available.

 Please note paint samples are just that...samples.
 In real-life, the colors may look different.

 |Brittany Blue||EB||New Color, Exclusive to GT500 Heritage Edition

 |Eruption Green||FA||New Color|

 |Carbonized Gray Metallic||M7|

 |Mischievous Purple||P2||New Color|

 |Cyber Orange Metallic||SB||New Color|